 What is enrichment?

-The term 'enrichment' implies that there is an improvement in quality, but the word and the concept of environmental enrichment are often misused and are applied simply when changes are made to the environment or when the environment is made more complex.
+The term 'enrichment' implies that there is a quality improvement, but the word and the concept of environmental enrichment are often misused and are applied simply when changes are made to the environment or when the environment is made more complex.

 Such changes or increases in complexity do not necessarily involve any improvement in the quality of the environment for the animals and the animal's welfare.
 Indeed, some changes may actually decrease the quality of some animals.

-It is important that when you are using any enrichment strategy within your facility, you are aware of or make sure that you research and assess the findings of the research as to any adverse consequences that may occur as a result of the enrichment strategy.
+It is important that when you are using any enrichment strategy within your facility, you are aware of or make sure that you research and assess the research findings as to any adverse consequences that may occur due to the enrichment strategy.

 Enrichment gives animals something to think about, encourages exercise, and gives animals a degree of control of their environment by giving them choices.
 Basically, enrichment helps keep life interesting and challenging.